llama-risk/llamarisk-blog/content/posts/gho-users/index.md

 - We define GHO users as individuals or entities who have borrowed GHO at one point.
 - We do not consider the loan's lifetime unless otherwise specified; this means that users who minted GHO and repaid their loans are still counted as users.
 - Our definition of users includes smart contracts.
 However, they only account for a small fraction (5.6%) of minters.
-- We do not count holders of the GHO token who never minted it on AAVE as users.
+- We do not count holders of the GHO token who never minted it on Aave as users.
 - We also equate one address to one user, as the human unit is not the most relevant for blockchain analytics.
 An individual may own multiple addresses, but if each address's behavior is different, there is no practical or analytical advantage in grouping them (assuming we could know who owns them).
 On the other hand, two different individuals may run the same bots and behave the same way on-chain.
 It's, therefore, more productive to take addresses as the base unit and potentially group users based on their similarities.

 Unless otherwise specified, our analysis is solely for the Ethereum mainnet based on data collected on September 4th, 2024.